What should I do with clothes I no longer love or wear? Have you ever asked yourself this question? As a slow fashion advocate, I’m sure you have.

 - All about Wardrobe Maintenance

 Sometimes, we tend to go overboard with wardrobe decluttering.
-This is why I always suggest doing it alongside wardrobe planning:
+This is why I always recommend building a solid strategy first:

 What do you prefer to do with clothes you no longer love or wear?
 More ideas?
 Let me know!